ghc/ghc/docs/users_guide/ghci.rst

 linker to load object files for imported modules when available.
 However, when these modules are built with :ghc-flag:`-split-sections` this linking can be quite expensive.
-To reduce this cost, package managers and build systems may opt to produce a pre-linked *GHCi object* using the :ghc-flag:`-merge-objs` mode.
+To reduce this cost, package managers and build systems may opt to produce a pre-linked *GHCi object* using the :ghc-flag:`--merge-objs` mode.
 This merges the per-module objects into a single object, collapsing function sections into a single text section which can be efficiently loaded by the runtime linker.